joshdoman/descriptor-encrypt/README.md

 # descriptor-encrypt

 ## Overview

 A rust library and CLI tool that efficiently encrypts a Bitcoin wallet descriptor such that it can only be recovered by a set of keys that can spend the funds.

 ## Introduction

 Bitcoin wallet descriptors encode the spending conditions for Bitcoin outputs, including keys, scripts, and other requirements.
-While descriptors are powerful tools for representing wallet structures, securely backing them up presents a challenge - especially for multi-signature and complex script setups.
+While descriptors are powerful tools for representing wallet structures, securely backing them up presents a challenge, especially for multi-signature and complex script setups.

 This library implements a cryptographic system that allows any Bitcoin wallet descriptor to be encrypted with a security model that directly mirrors the descriptor's spending conditions:

 - If your wallet requires 2-of-3 keys to spend, it will require exactly 2-of-3 keys to decrypt
-- If your wallet uses a complex miniscript policy like "Either 2 keys OR (a timelock AND another key)", the encryption follows this same logical structure
+- If your wallet uses a complex miniscript policy like "Either 2 keys OR (a timelock AND another key)", the encryption follows this same logical structure, as if all timelocks and hashlocks are satisfied

 ## How It Works

 The encryption mechanism works through several key innovations:

 1. **Security Mirroring**: The descriptor's spending policy is analyzed and transformed into an equivalent encryption policy
-2. **Recursive Secret Sharing**: Shamir's Secret Sharing is applied recursively to split encryption keys following the script's threshold requirements
+2. **Recursive Secret Sharing**: Shamir Secret Sharing is applied recursively to split encryption keys following the script's threshold requirements
 3. **Per-Key Encryption**: Each share is encrypted with the corresponding public key from the descriptor, ensuring only key holders can access them
 4. **Compact Encoding**: Tag-based and LEB128 variable-length encoding is used to minimize the size of the encrypted data
 5. **Payload Extraction**: Sensitive data, including the master fingerprints, public keys and xpubs, hashes, and timelocks, are extracted from the descriptor and encrypted
-6. **Template Extraction**: The descriptor template and derivation paths remain visible in plaintext, allowing key holders to derive the necessary public keys and recover the full descriptor
+6. **Template Extraction**: The descriptor template and derivation paths remain visible in plaintext, allowing key holders to derive the necessary public keys to recover the full descriptor

 ## Usage